Islam in Bulgaria: Ottoman rule (1396–1878)

-Colonisation and conversion to Islam
+Conquest and conversion to Islam

-Islam in Bulgaria spread through both colonisation with Muslims from Asia Minor and conversion of native Bulgarians.
+Islam in Bulgaria spread through both the conquest by Muslims from Asia Minor and conversion of native Bulgarians.
 The Ottomans' mass population transfers began in the late 1300s and continued well into the 1500s.
-Most of these, but far from all, were invountary.
 The first community settled in present-day Bulgaria was made up of Tatars who willingly arrived to begin a settled life as farmers, the second one a tribe of nomads that had run afoul of the Ottoman administration.
 Both groups settled in the Upper Thracian Plain, in the vicinity of Plovdiv.
 Another large group of Tatars was moved by Mehmed I to Thrace in 1418, followed by the relocation of more than 1000 Turkoman families to Northeastern Bulgaria in the 1490s.
 At the same time, there are records of at least two forced relocations of Bulgarians to Anatolia, one right after the fall of Veliko Tarnovo and a second one to İzmir in the mid-1400s.
 The goal of this "mixing of peoples" was to quell any unrest in the conquered Balkan states, while simultaneously getting rid of troublemakers in the Ottoman backyard in Anatolia.

 Nevertheless, the Ottomans never pursued or practiced forced Islamisation of the Bulgarian population, as had earlier been claimed by Communist Bulgarian historiography.
 According to scholarly consensus, conversion to Islam was voluntary as it offered Bulgarians religious and economic benefits.
 Missionary activities of the dervish orders resulted in mass conversions to Islam; though many converts retained Christian practices such as baptism, celebration of Christian holidays etc. Muslim population in Bulgaria was a combination of indigenous converts to Islam, and Muslims originating outside the Balkans.
 Most urban areas gradually became Muslim majority, whereas rural areas remained overwhelmingly Christian.
 However, in some cases, adopting Islam can be said to be the result of tax coercion.
 While some authors have argued that other factors, such as desire to retain social status, were of greater importance, Turkish writer Halil İnalcık has referred to the desire to stop paying jizya as a primary incentive for conversion to Islam in the Balkans, and Bulgarian Anton Minkov has argued that it was one among several motivating factors.